 How to Store Parsley: Different Methods for Different Needs and Recipes

-Although there’s no specific winner which method is the best, every hack on how to store parsley on this list is effective and useful in keeping your parsley fresh.
-It’s just a matter of what method suits best for your recipe.
+Every hack on how to store parsley on this list is effective and useful in keeping your parsley fresh.
+It’s just a matter of what method suits your recipe the best.

 If being busy is your second nature, you can try the plastic grocery bag method to save time.
-If you have time to spare, try the rolled method and frozen cube method which are perfect for stews and soups!
+If you have time, try the rolled method and frozen cube method which are perfect for stews and soups!

-Although, we highly suggest that you try every method and see for yourself what suits your culinary needs best.
+Although, we highly suggest that you try every method and see for yourself what suits your culinary needs.